Signed in as:

 On top of the destruction of 365 acres of private property (acres calculation is for the 200' greenfield easement for the 765kV), our local environment, an unprecedented level of Electromagnetic Fields (EMFs) for the people forced to live beside it, these structures would cut 185' into the skyline and will be the prominent feature of the view shed for the entire area.

-If these are approved people in the Lovettsville and Neersville area will be living beside:
+If these are approved people in the Lovettsville and Neersville , Gore Clear Brook and Clark County areas will be living beside:

-* Per the FirstEnergy open house(s) on the 500kV they do not appear to be expanding the easement in the Lovettsville and Neersville area as of 8/12/2025, Jefferson County has places where the easements are being expanded as well as new greenfield lines around and between the substations.
+Per the FirstEnergy open house(s) on the 500kV they do not appear to be expanding the easement in the Lovettsville and Neersville area as of 8/12/2025 the poles will be 185' high!
+Frederick County and Jefferson County have places where the easements are being expanded as well as new greenfield lines around and between the substations.
+In Clear Crook the proposed Woodside substation would sit 40 feet from existing homes.

 The Mid-Atlantic National Interest Electric Transmission Corridor (NIETC) was cancelled by the DOE 12/16/2024 .
 If any state denies these transmission lines the Federal Government will not have the authority to site the transmission line and the transmission line will not be built!